Comprehension and Communication Skills in English

 MODULE 3

-• Persuasive speaking & oral presentation
+• Persuasive speaking and oral presentation

 • Facing an interview